mosip/documentation/docs/id-authentication-services.md

 ## Overview

-ID Authentication is built as an independant service that can be seeded with data for authentication by any system including MOSIP.
-In the current design we can have multiple IDA modules running from a single issuer.
+ID Authentication is built as an independent service that can be seeded with data for authentication by any system, including MOSIP.
+In the current design, we can have multiple IDA modules running from a single issuer.

-ID Authentication (IDA) module of MOSIP consists of the following services:
+The ID Authentication (IDA) module of MOSIP consists of the following services:

 1. Authentication Services
 2. OTP Service